Estimating Monte Carlo variance from multiple Markov chains: Examples

-In order to quantify the effect of the quality of estimation of $\Sigma$, we estimate the coverage probabilities of the resulting $95\%$ confidence regions over 1000 replications for both settings.
+To quantify the effect of the quality of estimation of $\Sigma$, we estimate the coverage probabilities of the resulting $95\%$ confidence regions over 1000 replications for both settings.
+Note that coverage probability is the proportion of confidence intervals that contain the parameter of interest.
 In addition to the coverage probabilities obtained using ABM, naive, and RBM, we also estimate the coverage probability using the true $\Sigma$; this, in some sense, represents the oracle.
 The results are presented in Table~\ref{table:MVG_coverage_m_5_10}.
 For Setting 1 (for both $m = 5,10$), ABM and RBM yield similar coverage, as was expected.
 Here, the high variability of the naive estimator impacts the coverage significantly which does not improve as $n$ increases, demonstrating the effect of Theorem~\ref{thm:naive_convergence}.
 For Setting 2, there is a clear separation of coverage probabilities between RBM and ABM, especially for smaller sample sizes.
 As the sample size increases, ABM and RBM yield more similar coverage as a consequence of less separation between the means from each chain.

 In the rest of the examples, we focus only on comparing the RBM to the ABM estimator, since it is evident that the naive estimator is unreliable.